CDCgov/phdi/containers/validation/aks_deployment.md

 ```

 Note that the container port needs to match the port defined in the Dockerfile.
-And the service port also matches the `containerPort`.
-Create and name the manifest file as a `.yaml` file
+The service port also matches the `containerPort`.
+If you are using a different container, you must edit the `-image` tag on the containers section.
+Create and name the manifest file as a `.yml` file.

 Then run the apply command with your manifest file

-`kubectl apply -f yourmanifesthere.yaml`
+`kubectl apply -f yourmanifesthere.yml`

 Once the apply runs successfully, you can view the LoadBalancer by running